 Canada beach vacation with grandparents

-Toronto Islands are a local favorite in the summer.
+For local residents, the Toronto Islands are a favorite summer attraction.
 They are a collection of several small islands that are home to beautiful ponds, forests, boardwalks, and sandy beaches.

 To get here, you can take a short ferry ride from downtown Toronto.
-The ride itself is wheelchair accessible and is quite lovely as you’ll be treated to impressive skyline views across the lake.
+The ride itself is wheelchair accessible.
+It is quite lovely as you’ll be treated to impressive skyline views across the lake.

 There are 4 beaches on the Toronto Islands.
-Centre Island Beach is the most popular because here, you will find golden sand giving way to the gentle waves of Lake Ontario.
+Centre Island Beach is the most popular.
+Here you will find golden sand giving way to the gentle waves of Lake Ontario.
 This beach definitely has the prettiest scenery out of all the beaches on the island.
 It even has a large breakwater that runs its entire length offshore to ensure that there’s no surf!

 Just west of here is Gibraltar Point Beach, a much quieter spot with a nice forest setting and gorgeous lake views.